-Most of us have heard the saying, "I'm not everyone's cup of tea," this week, I am reminding you that that's okay.
-We all crave to be liked, but learning to let go of the need to be liked and accepted by others who don't connect with you is freeing and essential to personal growth.
+Most of us have heard the saying, “I’m not everyone’s cup of tea.”
+This week, I’m reminding you that that’s okay.
+We all crave being liked, but learning to let go of the need for acceptance from those who don’t truly connect with you is freeing—and essential for growth.

-Ironically, shy people are often the people who search for a connection.
-Their fear can frequently create a barrier, creating a feeling that outsiders see as uninterested, standoffish, or rude.
-This is usually not true.
-It makes me wonder how many friendships have been missed because of these false impressions.
+Ironically, shy people are often the ones who long most for connection.
+But that fear can create a barrier, and what others see as disinterest, aloofness, or even rudeness is usually far from the truth.
+It makes me wonder how many potential friendships have been missed because of these misunderstandings.

-One particular situation comes to mind.
-Early in my career as a corporate paralegal, there was a woman who I liked and wanted to get to know.
-For many months, we would pass by each other, colleagues interacting purely professionally.
-We finally connected on a more personal level, where she shared that she previously thought of me as an uptight bitch.
+One moment stands out.
+Early in my career as a corporate paralegal, there was a woman I admired and wanted to know better.
+For months, we passed each other, keeping things strictly professional.
+When we finally connected on a personal level, she admitted she had thought I was uptight and unapproachable.

-As we move through this third quarter of life, let us embrace who we honestly are, all our exceptional uniqueness and quirky idiosyncrasies.
-Let us focus on what makes us happy and surround ourselves with those who love and support us just as we are.
+As we move through this stage of life, let’s embrace who we really are—our uniqueness, our quirks, all the little things that make us us.
+Let’s focus on what brings us joy and surround ourselves with people who love and support us just as we are.

-And so, my Sole Sisters, as you ramble out into your week, may you remember to be your magical, singularly unique you.
-Don't change; you have worked hard to become who you are meant to be.
+And so, my Sole Sisters, as you step into your week, may you remember to be your magical, one-of-a-kind self.
+Don’t change—you’ve worked hard to become exactly who you’re meant to be.

 The world is filled with people who, no matter what you do,